Breno Bidon

-Career
+Club career

+Early career

 Bidon began his career with Portuguesa's U-7 Youth Team in 2011, where he remained until 2017, when he signed with Grêmio Audax.
 After spending the 2017 and 2018 seasons at the club, he was signed by Corinthians, still as an under-17 player.
 He gained prominence at the club's youth rankings, playing alongside Gabriel Moscardo during the 2023 editions of the Copa São Paulo de Futebol Júnior and the U-20 Brazilian Championship.

 In January 2024, he was considered the best player in the tournament after helping Corinthians win the 2024 Copa São Paulo de Futebol Júnior.
-His long range effort against América-MG was regarded by the media as the most beautiful goal of the quarter-finals of the competition.
+His long range effort against América Mineiro was regarded by the media as the most beautiful goal of the quarter-finals of the competition.

+Corinthians

-During the 2024 season, he became a member of Corinthians' main squad, amassing more than 1000 minutes of regular playtime in the national league, scoring his first professional goal versus América-RN on the away leg for the 3rd Round of the Copa do Brasil tournament.
-His displays attracted interest from Bayern Munich scouts, prompting Corinthians to set a contract termination fee of R$ 100 million.
+During the 2024 season, he became a member of Corinthians' main squad, amassing more than 1000 minutes of regular playtime in the national league, scoring his first professional goal versus América de Natal on the away leg for the third round of the Copa do Brasil tournament.
+His displays attracted interest from Bayern Munich scouts, prompting Timão to set a release clause of R$ 100 million on his contract.

+In the second leg of the 2025 Copa do Brasil final against Vasco da Gama, Bidon initiated a counterattack with a quick turn past an opponent in midfield, contributing to the build-up to the goal that secured Corinthians the title.
+His performances drew praise from players such as Kaká and Neto.

+International career

+After playing for the Brazil national under-20 team, Bidon was called up to the full side by Carlo Ancelotti for two friendlies against Australia and India on 9 September 2026.